Online supermarkets in China: Main competitors

 US retail giant Wal-Mart in May 2011 announced it was in talks to purchase a minority stake in Yihaodian for an undisclosed amount.
 Taobao Supermarket also has access to large amounts of investment capital through its parent Alibaba Group (40% owned by Yahoo).
 Taobao Supermarket has announced on its website that it plans to expand into Beijing, Shanghai, Guangzhou, and Hangzhou.

 Online Consumer Purchases in China

 10% of all consumer goods purchases in Shanghai are carried out online, according to another market research study by DDMA Market Research.
 This compares to 10.5% for the UK.
 On average across China the share is lower at 3%, but internet penetration is growing rapidly so this number is expected to increase.
 A recent study shows that in China, online shopping benefits rural residents statistically by enhancing their living standards.

+As of March 2023, China's online retail sector is experiencing intensified competition, affecting market share and growth among leading e-commerce players.
+This competitive environment, noted by Fitch Ratings, is influencing companies to invest heavily in maintaining their market positions, potentially impacting their profit margins.